 - Having the resources and expertise to advertise REOs for sale

 - The borrower making the offer

 - The terms of the offer

-We’ll dig into how to get REO listings, and negotiate with banks in a moment…
+Now, let’s dig into how to get REO listings and negotiate with banks.

 Five ways to find distressed properties for sale: